R.A.V. v. City of St. Paul

 R.A.V. v.
-City of St. Paul, 505 U.S. 377 (1992), is a case of the United States Supreme Court that unanimously struck down St. Paul's Bias-Motivated Crime Ordinance and reversed the conviction of a teenager, referred to in court documents only as R.A.V., for burning a cross on the lawn of an African-American family since the ordinance was held to violate the First Amendment's protection of freedom of speech.
+City of St. Paul, 505 U.S. 377 (1992), is a case in which the Supreme Court of the United States unanimously invalidated Saint Paul, Minnesota's Bias-Motivated Crime Ordinance and reversed the conviction of a teenager for burning a cross on the lawn of an African-American family.
+The ordinance was held to violate the First Amendment's protection of freedom of speech.
+The court reasoned that the ordinance constituted "viewpoint discrimination" that may cause exclusions from the marketplace of ideas.

 Facts and procedural background

-In the early morning hours of June 21, 1990, the petitioner and several other teenagers allegedly assembled a crudely made cross by taping together broken chair legs.
-The cross was erected and burned in the front yard of an African American family that lived across the street from the house where the petitioner was staying.
-Petitioner, who was a juvenile at the time, was charged with two counts, one of which a violation of the St. Paul Bias-Motivated Crime Ordinance.
-The Ordinance provided;
+In the early morning hours of June 21, 1990, the petitioner, R.A.V., and several other teenagers allegedly assembled a cross from broken chair legs.
+The cross was erected and burned in the front yard of a black family who lived across the street from the house where the petitioner was staying.
+R.A.V., who was a juvenile at the time, was charged with two counts, including a violation of the St. Paul Bias-Motivated Crime Ordinance.
+The ordinance provided the following:

-Petitioner moved to dismiss the count under the Bias-Motivated Crime Ordinance on the ground that it was substantially overbroad and impermissibly content based, and therefore facially invalid under the First Amendment.
-The trial court granted the motion, but the Minnesota Supreme Court reversed, rejecting petitioner's overbreadth claim because, as the Minnesota Court had construed the Ordinance in prior cases, the phrase "arouses anger, alarm or resentment in others" limited the reach of the ordinance to conduct that amounted to fighting words under the Chaplinsky v.
+Petitioner moved to dismiss the count under the Bias-Motivated Crime Ordinance, arguing that it was substantially overbroad and impermissibly content-based, and therefore invalid under the First Amendment.
+The trial court granted the motion, but the Minnesota Supreme Court reversed, rejecting petitioner's overbreadth claim because, as the Court had construed the ordinance in prior cases, the phrase "arouses anger, alarm or resentment in others" limited the reach of the ordinance to conduct that amounted to fighting words under the Chaplinsky v.
 New Hampshire decision.
-The Minnesota Court also concluded that the ordinance was not impermissibly content based, because "the ordinance is a narrowly tailored means towards accomplishing the compelling governmental interest in protecting the community against bias-motivated threats to public safety and order."
-Petitioner appealed, and the United States Supreme Court granted certiorari.
+The Court also concluded that the ordinance was not impermissibly content-based because "the ordinance is a narrowly tailored means towards accomplishing the compelling governmental interest in protecting the community against bias-motivated threats to public safety and order."
+Petitioner appealed, and the Supreme Court of the United States granted certiorari.

 Decision

-Justice Antonin Scalia delivered the opinion of the court, in which Chief Justice William Rehnquist, Justice Anthony Kennedy, Justice David Souter, and Justice Clarence Thomas joined.
+Justice Antonin Scalia delivered the opinion of the Court, in which Chief Justice William Rehnquist, Justice Anthony Kennedy, Justice David Souter and Justice Clarence Thomas joined.
 Justice Byron White wrote an opinion concurring in the judgment, which Justice Harry Blackmun and Justice Sandra Day O'Connor joined in full, and Justice John Paul Stevens joined in part.
 Justice Blackmun wrote an opinion concurring in the judgment.
 Justice Stevens wrote an opinion concurring in the judgment, which was joined in part by Justice White and Justice Blackmun.